jinparksj/MuJoCo-OpenAI-Gym-Ubuntu/README.md

 Short description of instillation process for Mujoco 1.50 with OpenAi Gym

 ## Ubuntu
 Make sure to have [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) installed.
+You can try with another version, but this is the one I am using.

 ## Anaconda
 Download the lateste version of [Anaconda](https://www.anaconda.com/download/#linux) with Python 3.6 version.